Shiloh School

-Shiloh School is a historic one-room school building located near Kilmarnock, Northumberland County, Virginia.
-It was built in 1906, and is a one-story, three bay, simple frame building measuring 20 feet by 34 feet.
+Shiloh School is a historic one-room school building located near Kilmarnock, Lancaster County, Virginia.
+It was built in 1906, and is a one-story, three-bay, simple frame building measuring 20 feet by 34 feet.
 It sits on a brick foundation and has a standing seam metal gable roof.
 Jessie Ball duPont (1884-1970) taught at the school in 1906–1907.
 It was used as a schoolhouse until 1929, and subsequently used for farm storage.

 It was listed on the National Register of Historic Places in 1992.